 Have a strategy before you sign up for a prop trading account.
 Once you sign up for a prop firm, most of them have you on some sort of clock.
 You may have only 30 days to meet profit objectives.
 This is not the time to be experimenting with different strategies.
 Have a trading strategy that you can begin to execute as soon as your trading account becomes active.

 Read reviews.
-Start here!
+Start with my best prop trading firms article!
 Some prop firms are better than others, and some prop trading firms are better for you.
 There’s a lot of reviews out there, both from experts and from actual users, so take advantage of this free information and know exactly what you are getting into.

 Understand the risks that are involved.
 The markets are inherently risky.
 One of the great advantages of using prop firms is that you transfer some of that risk onto the firm, but remember that your own money and time is still at stake.